Poppys Wild Kitchen

 Cook cinnamon sauce

-• Place apple juice, maple syrup, vanilla, cornstarch, lemon zest, cinnamon, allspice, and salt in a sauce pan.
+• Place in ½ cup thawed frozen apple juice concentrate¾ cup maple syrup, 2 tsp. vanilla, 2 TB cornstarch, 1 teaspoon lemon zest, 3 tsp. cinnamon, ⅛ tsp. allspice and ¼ tsp. salt in a saucepan.
 Whisk well to dissolve cornstarch.
-Bring to a boil and cook one minute until cornstarch is no longer cloudy.
+Bring to a boil and cook for one minute until cornstarch is no longer cloudy.

 • Place drained chayote in a large bowl.
 Pour cinnamon sauce over and stir to mix.